dsfulf/atom-turbo-syntax/README.md

-# turbo-javascript
+# turbo-syntax
 Commands for blocking and tackling.

 ## Commands

-Use the following keymaps to speed up your development.
-You can quickly terminate lines with semicolons or manipulate blocks of code with ease.
+Quickly insert new lines, end lines with semicolons or commas, or block of code in brackets with ease.

 #### New Line Above `CTRL-SHIFT-INSERT`
 Adds a line above the current line.
 Remaps default Atom key bind that may interfere with other commands.

 #### New Line Below `CTRL-INSERT`
 Adds a line below the current line.
 Remaps default Atom key bind that may interfere with other commands.

+#### Backspace To Preceding Word `SHIFT-BACKSPACE`
+Deletes any whitespace to the end of the preceding word.

+#### Delete To Next Word `SHIFT-BACKSPACE`
+Deletes any whitespace to the beginning of the next word.

 #### End Line `CTRL-;`
 Terminates the current line with a semicolon.